FaustBFG/FaustBFG.github.io/README.md

 docker run -p 5000:5000 flask-app
 ```

+The container exposes port `5000` by default, so it forwards that port to the host.

 To build the image, create a network, and start the container in a single command use:

 ```bash